The Christchurch wastewater treatment plant processes the wastewater from all of Christchurch city and from Whakaraupō/Lyttelton Harbour.

 All stations are connected by radio to a main control room and monitored by the team at the Christchurch Wastewater Treatment Plant.

-Browse the Network Map(external link) for detail on how these pump stations are connected.
+Browse the network map(external link) for details on how these pump stations are connected.

 As wastewater flows into the plant, screens catch the rags and tanks then trap the grit before the flow goes into the sedimentation tanks.